www.long-expeditions.de

 But this trip to Alaska, especially the time with Mark in Kandik and the time in Juneau, has been a change for me.

-From that point on, I was magically drawn back to Alaska and I have no doubt that will never change!
+From that point on, I was magically drawn back to Alaska, and I have no doubt that will never change!

-Thank you Mark, thank you Walt and thank you Cynthia!
+Thank you, Mark, Walt and Cynthia!

 • k0002